All Episodes

 But right now, you're hearing people say this is an overreach for a state.

-Really, this is this should be a federal issue.
+Really, this should be a federal issue.

 And the people like Abbott and the people of his great state are suffering as a result.

-Isn't there such a thing as state sovereignty and couldn't it apply here in this particular case?
+And couldn't it apply here in this particular case?

-And when you have tens of thousands of people coming in illegally, uh a number of them drug dealers, uh, some of them uh terrorists, and then we do know that literally that they picked up people on the terrorist watch list coming in the United States on the southern border.
+And we do know literally that they picked up people on the terrorist watch list coming in the United States on the southern border.

-Then a state, I think has a responsibility to protect its citizens.
+Then a state, I think, has a responsibility to protect its citizens.

 And the amazing thing to me is that the Biden administration is madder at Texas for trying to enforce the law than it is at the illegal immigrants who are breaking the law.